dirksan28/Scenic2DashCanEmu/README.md

 To see what the code is doing.
 Start the serial console of the Arduino IDE with 9600 Boud.

 ## Current state
-The project was recently published on github and has undergone heavy development in the last few days.
-So please don't be too strict and give the whole thing some time to settle ;-)
+The code was tested on a V5.14 dashbord and runs fine.

 ## Further infos & links
 - If your search for further information, tips & tricks on how to rapair your Renault Scenic II dashboard - take a look at https://www.digital-kaos.co.uk/forums/showthread.php/59335-repair-dashboard-scenic-2